ruby2d/ruby2d.com/_pages/learn/shapes.md

 ## width

-You can decide the `width` of a triangle.
+You can decide the `width` of a line.
 The default width is `2`, so the basic example, if expanded, would look like this:

 ```ruby
 Line.new(width: 2)